 The problem, therefore, is to design a national distribution plan that is both cost-effective and equitable.
 This can be modeled as a large-scale transportation problem, a classic challenge in operations research.
-Such problems are often NPhard, meaning the computational effort required to find an optimal solution grows exponentially with the problem size [5]. infeasible.
+Such problems are often NP-hard, meaning the computational effort required to find an optimal solution grows exponentially with the problem size [5].
+For a network of 38 provinces, a brute-force approach is infeasible.
 The goal is not merely to move goods at the lowest cost, but to do so strategically, ensuring that the needs of the most vulnerable provinces are met.